 By Mike Wilson

-Other agencies that assisted at the scene include the Columbus Police Department, Columbus Regional Health EMS, Columbus City Utilities, Duke Energy, and Center Point Energy, as well as Columbus Animal Care Services.
+Agencies that assisted at the scene include the Columbus Police Department, The American Red Cross, Columbus Animal Care, Columbus City Utilities, Duke Energy, Vectren Energy, and Columbus Regional Health EMS.
+No injuries were reported at the scene.

-Mike Wilson is a captain with the City of Columbus (IN) Fire Department.
+Mike Wilson is a captain and spokesman for the Columbus (IN) Fire Department.